 This is a non-exhaustive list of commendable activities that could be rewarded by incentives, and other more detailed activities could be devised.
 Notably, most of the commendable activities above could be conducted by multiple actors in the system, as Table 1 illustrates.

-Table 1 Examples of activities that could be incentivised (1)
+Table 1 Examples of activities that could be incentivized (columns) and potential recipients of incentives (rows).